 Nature of services Construction and provision of engineering solution.
-Provision of engineering solution include manufactures and supplies of precast and prefabricated components and provision of steel and mass engineered work.

 When revenue is recognised Revenue from construction contract is recognised progressively over time using input method based on construction costs incurred to-date as compared to the estimated total construction costs.
 Significant payment terms Progress billings are issued monthly based on the amount of work certified for the month.
 The progress billings are payable within credit terms granted by the Group to the customers.
+Nature of services Manufacturing and supply of precast and prefabricated components.
 When revenue is recognised Revenue form precast and prefabricated components is recognised when goods are delivered to customers or the customers are notified to collect the goods and all criteria for acceptance have been satisfied.
 Significant payment terms Invoices are issued to the customers in accordance with agreed billing milestones and are payable within credit terms granted by the Group to the customers.
+Nature of services Provision of steel and mass engineered work.
 When revenue is recognised Revenue from provision of steel and mass engineered timber work is recognised progressively over time using input method based on contract costs incurred to-date as compared to the estimated total contract costs.
 Significant payment terms For steel and mass engineered timber work, progress billings are issued monthly based on the amount of work certified for the month.
 The progress billings are payable within credit terms granted by the Group to the customers.